Academic Summer Institute

 Computer iPad Applications

 To live, learn, and work successfully in an increasingly complex and information-rich society, students must be able to use technology effectively.
-The International Society for Technology in Education (ISTE) has developed National Technology Standards for Students (NETS-S) to define educational technology standards for students.
+The International Society for Technology in Education (ISTE) has developed National Technology Standards for Students (NETS-S) to define educational technology standards.
 Students will obtain hands-on experience in creating professional documentation, performing cell formula calculations in Excel, organizing professional presentations using a variety of apps on their iPad and on a PC.
-Students will basically learn the “ins and outs” of business system applications for the first half of class.
-For the second half of class, students will be covering the history of technology, internet giants, computer protocols, internet protocols, and the history of computers.
-In addition, students will be completing projects that involve the use of several applications and programs to complete a finished product.
+Students will learn the “ins and outs” of business system applications.
+Students will also be learning the history of computers, computer protocols, and internet protocols.
+In addition, students will be completing projects that involve the use of several applications and programs and complete a final program.

-This junior/senior semester elective provides students with the exercises, community, and responses essential to a writer’s creation of original, well-crafted fiction, poetry, and play writing.
-Founded in a workshop structure, students learn to share and respond to the writing of others, create a public dialogue about the craft of creative writing, and discover a sense of good fiction and literature written in one’s developing voice.
-Considerable time is devoted to reading and the critique of student work, as students learn methods for generating and reworking their writing.
+This junior/senior semester elective provides students with a multi-genre introduction to the craft of creative writing.
+In the context of a variety of genres, students will examine literary conventions as well as the writing techniques and tools essential to effective writing and editing.
+Founded in a workshop structure, students learn to share and respond to the writing of others, create a public dialogue about their craft, and discover a sense of good fiction and literature written in one’s developing voice.
+As students learn methods for generating and reworking their writing, considerable time is devoted to providing constructive feedback.
 An independent creative project in the genre and subject of each writer’s choosing culminates the course.

 ACT Prep The Princeton Review